Otitis in dogs is a condition that describes the inflammation of the ear

 This is why…

-If you feel like your pet may have otitis (or any other health issue for that matter) the first thing that you’re going to want to do is have him or her check out by a vet ASAP!
+If you feel your pet may have otitis (or any other health issue), you will want to have them checked out by a vet ASAP!
+Because…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?